llamaha/zed/docs/src/ai/tools.md

 Reads the content of a specified file in the project, allowing access to file contents.

+### `semantic_search`

+Searches for semantically similar code across the project using natural language queries.
+This tool uses AI embeddings to find code that is conceptually related to your query, even if it doesn't contain exact keyword matches.
+Useful for finding implementations of concepts, patterns, or functionality described in natural language.

 ### `thinking`

 Allows the Agent to work through problems, brainstorm ideas, or plan without executing actions, useful for complex problem-solving.